KeenMate/db-gen/README.md

 ## In-house templates, In-house configuration

 All configuration, including templates used for code generation are part of the repository.
 Nothing depends on some service in internet, or a tool installation.
-Everything is under your control, versioned, easily updateable.
+Everything is under your control, versioned, easily updatable.

 ## Customization based on your needs